 Subscription boxes such as–

 And, if you’re wondering how you can make this work for high school, check out this post.
 She walks you through the process of giving your child high school credit for those passion-based, creative pursuits.
+I also talk about high school passion projects and immersive, creative learning, so be sure to check that out, too.

 These are just a few suggestions to get you going.
 Want some more help with specific inexpensive ideas you can do today?
 Sign up below.